-Designed by famed architectural firm Maginnis + Walsh more than nine decades ago, it was the only building on campus for the first 30 years of the College's existence-meaning for generations of graduates, the Administration Building WAS Emmanuel College.
+Designed by famed architectural firm Maginnis & Walsh more than a century ago, it was the only building on campus for the first 30 years of the College's existence—meaning for generations of graduates, the Eisner Administration Building WAS Emmanuel College.

 The building features the historic Chapel, classrooms, the Art Department, faculty and staff offices, meeting space, the mailroom and the Muddy River Café.